Brewing Your Own Kombucha

 Love kombucha?
 You can brew your own at home with ease.
-In our video, Tricia brews up some 'buch and shows you the basic steps for making your own kombucha.
-Homebrewed kombucha offers endless possibilities for flavoring, and it's a fun way to experiment with your favorite fruits, herbs, and extracts.
+In our video, Tricia brews up some 'buch and shares the basics of making kombucha at home.
+Homebrewed kombucha offers endless possibilities for flavoring and is a fun way to experiment with your favorite fruits, herbs, and extracts.

 - Add your desired flavorings (fruit, herbs, or extracts).

-- Add a few raisins for extra fizz (optional).
+- Optional: Add a few raisins to boost fizz.

-- Seal the jars tightly and leave them at room temperature for 1 to 3 days.
+- Seal tightly and store at room temperature for 1-3 days.

-Once the secondary fermentation is complete, strain out any yeast strands, floating SCOBYs, or flavoring remnants.
-Bottle and refrigerate your kombucha.
-Remember, fermentation continues in the fridge, albeit at a slower pace, so strain again before drinking if needed.
+After fermentation, strain out any floating SCOBYs or yeast strands, then refrigerate.
+Fermentation continues in the fridge at a slower pace, so strain again before drinking if needed.

 Flavoring Your Kombucha